 The Most Important Things in Buying a Kid’s Bike

 1. Know your kid.
 I’ll reference sizing, and handling, and weight.
 Without meeting your child I can’t tell you if they are confident, petite, or like to take the path down the stairs but you can!
-If you have questions between models please contact me!
+If you have questions about models please contact me!

 2. The Bike Must Fit.
 Not until 20″ or above do I feel okay with putting a child on a bike slightly too big, and then it is still dependent on the kid.
 It can be dangerous and also damage their confidence making them not want to try again for a long time.

 3. Weight Really Really Matters.
 There are some kid’s bikes that weigh 25-35 pounds for a kid that weighs the same amount!
 My favorite first pedal bike is the Woom 2 which weighs 11-13 pounds depending on the parts and the Prevelo Alpha One.

 4. Say NO to Training Wheels.
 Balance bikes are a fantastic thing.
-It teaches kids to use their own body to control a bike from stopping to balancing.
+It teaches kids to use their own bodies to control a bike from stopping to balancing.
 If your child is taller than a typical balance bike simply take the pedals off a good, lightweight, bike that fits them.
 (I have an article on this coming!)

 5. Yes, Some Kid’s Bikes Are Expensive But You’ll Get It Back.
 Think of that bike as a short-term lease.
 You’ll buy it at 100% and then when you resell you’ll get 80% back because most of these kid’s bikes never go on sale they keep their value!
 They are also well worth it if your child starts biking on their own 2-5 years earlier than with a heavier and bulkier bike.

 List of Standover Heights for Kids’ Bikes I Have Tried